A Simple Exercise to Help You Feel Better About Your Life, Just the Way It Is!

 Many people experience the same feelings every day.
 This article introduces a simple 4-minute way to help you feel better and to change your attitude.

 Gratitude gives a burst of energy that we rarely experience.
-This article can help you experience the immediate power of feeling gratitude and help you better your life.
+This article can help you experience the immediate power of feeling gratitude and help you feel better about your life, right now.

 The exercise is simple and easy.
 It consists of simple thinking and writing that can be done almost anywhere.